 Controlling golfing yips

 The "yips", a psycho-neuromuscular problem that puts golfers off their putting strokes, may affect almost half of all tournament players, according to a large study from Minnesota, USA (Smith et al. 2000).
 Despite the thoroughness of their research and the evidence provided by previous studies, it is still not clear whether the yips is primarily a neurological problem, made worse by anxiety, or a psychological problem that generates a permanent neuromuscular impairment.

 For yips-affected golfers, symptoms were episodic in most (87.4%) cases, with a mean duration of six years.
 They were most likely to be elicited by the following factors:

-Because of the high self-reported prevalence of yips elicited by the questionnaire, a second, more practical study was carried out on a smaller group of volunteers known professionally to one of the investigators to start to identify some of the physical, physiological, and performance differences between yips-affected and non-affected golfers.
+Because of the high self-reported prevalence of yips elicited by the questionnaire, a second, more practical study was carried out on a smaller group of volunteers known professionally to one of the investigators to start identifying some of the physical, physiological, and performance differences between yips-affected and non-affected golfers.

 This revealed the following key differences: